mliudev/ansible-var-bug/README.md

 # ansible-var-bug
 Demonstrates an ansible variable resolution bug.

+Run the playbook with `ansible-playbook -i hosts playbook.yaml`.

 The playbook will demonstrate a bug with ansible variable resolution.
 The bug occurs when calling a role that is also a dependency of another role.
 In the first invocation of the sub-role no parameters are specified because there are valid defaults in the sub-role defaults folder.
-In the main-role which depends on the sub-role we override the sub-role variable with a main-role variable.
+In the main-role which depends on the sub-role we override the sub-role variable with a top level variable passed in to main-role.

 What we expect to happen is that the first call to sub-role from the playbook executes successfully using its default vars.
 We also expect to see the